 Technical metric to business value translation: Scalability on demand helps increase return on IT assets and optimizes operations.
-In this way operations is able to positively impact top line revenue, help manage brand reputation and ensure a good customer experience.
+In this way, operations are able to positively impact top-line revenue, help manage brand reputation and ensure a good customer experience.

 Create a Yardstick